BitcoinDesign/Bitcoin-Core-App/pages/milestones/1-2-navigation.md

 	alt-text = "The wallet selector modal on desktop and mobile." width = 800
 	height = 481
 %}

+We are still investigating how much information the application has about closed wallets (only one wallet is open, or active, at a time).
+Here are some variations with different amounts of detail.

+{% include picture.html
+	image = "/assets/images/nav/wallet-selector-variations.png"
+	retina = "/assets/images/nav/wallet-selector-variations@2x.png"
+	big = "/assets/images/nav/wallet-selector-big.png"
+	alt-text = "Three variations of the wallet selector modals with varying detail." width = 800
+	height = 442
+%}

 Below are interactive states of many of the individual elements.
 For all the visual details, see the Figma file linked above.